davay42/gun-vue/README.md

 ### [Web app](https://gun-vue.js.org) hosted at GitHub pages and JS.org domain

 The app is accessible via the free for open source [js.org](https://js.org) subdomain since [Jan 2022](https://github.com/js-org/js.org/commit/56a145bb39e53c6d63edf63b26d331cf30c35061) and hosted at GitHub pages.
 It's built as a single HTML file that can be served from any domain or just opened as a local file.
 You can just press `Save Page As...` and have your local-first reactive p2p webapp with you everywhere.

-### [Desktop app releases](https://github.com/DeFUCC/gun-vue/releases) via GitHub Actions and Tauri

-Whenever a new version of Gun-Vue is published, an automated action creates a new release draft with a full kit of lightweight native desktop apps for Windows, Mac OS and Linux with [Tauri](https://tauri.app) by a [GitHub Action](https://github.com/DeFUCC/gun-vue/actions/workflows/tauri.yml).
-Mobile apps are coming too.
-This is a very nice way to have Gun-Vue available in case of DNS interuptions.
-Local relay should become a part of it, especially once GUN Rust port is stable enougth to be somehow integrated into Tauri app structure.
-So it can be essentially a full GUN node in a <10Mb native app.

 ### [Open source code](https://github.com/DeFUCC/gun-vue/tree/master/src) at GitHub [pnpm](https://pnpm.io) monorepo